GREASE TRAP INSTALLATION IN Seattle

 - The size of your kitchen, and

-We can handle any size of grease trap installation and stay up on the Seattle requirements.
-We can guide you into setting up the best system for your commercial or public kitchen.
+We can handle any size of grease trap installation, and we always stay up to date on the Seattle requirements.
+We can guide you into setting up the best system for your commercial or public kitchen that will perfectly fit your needs.

 Do you need a grease trap or a grease interceptor?

 We typically call both systems a grease trap, the difference being the size of grease trap you need.
 Grease traps are typically the smaller of the two and can hold 200 gallons or FOGs or less.
 They sit below your sink and are relatively easy to install and clean out.
-You could even do it yourself if you had the right equipment.
+You could even do it yourself if you had the right equipment and the know-how.

 The larger version of a grease trap, also known as a grease interceptor, requires a more complicated grease trap installation.
 They also require a different set of pumping equipment.
 That’s because grease interceptors are installed underground.
 The smallest size of a grease interceptor holds 500 gallons at a time.